 If time permits, why not bring your vacation to a glorious close with a visit to that favorite mountain playground, Rocky Mountain National Park?
-Four days is all it requires and the cost is low-only \$27.90 additional.

-Wednesday You enjoy a sightseeing trip of Denver-then away from the city in the big red buses . . . through Broomfield, Longmont, Loveland . . . up through mighty Big Thompson Canyon, between towering walls of rock and beside a rushing, foaming river to Estes Park, nestling at the very foot of Lily Mountain . . . and to the Chalets in time for dinner.
+First a sightseeing trip of Denver-then away in comfortable buses . . . through Broomfield, Longmont, Loveland . . . up through Big Thompson Canyon to Estes Park.
+The Chalets in time for dinner.
+Two nights and a day in this delightful, comfortable hostelry, from whose broad veranda wooded trails beckon invitingly.

-Thursday A wonderful day at the comfortable, friendly Chalets.
-Let your mood decide what you shall do.
-Perhaps a saddle trip . . . or you may wish to join a hiking party.
-There are delightful, wooded trails, lovely secluded lakes, timberline vistas.

-Friday Leave Estes Park Chalets in the morning for a trip through Horseshoe Park . . . over the new Trail Ridge Route and across the Continental Divide.
-Forest Canyon is but one of the many scenes of this thrilling ride.
+Leave Estes Park on the second morning for a trip through Horseshoe Park... over the new Trail Ridge Route and across the Continental Divide.
 Grand Lake Lodge for luncheon.
 All afternoon and evening at Grand Lake, one of the largest and most beautiful lakes in the Rockies.

-Saturday Leaving Grand Lake at 8:30 in the morning, you recross the Divide at Berthoud Pass, ride down through Idaho Springs, Clear Creek Canyon, Denver Mountain Parks and back to Denver, where you board your train for Chicago.
+Next morning recross the Divide at Berthoud Pass... motor down through Idaho Springs, Clear Creek Canyon, Denver Mountain Parks and back to Denver.
+Four wonderful days and the added cost-only \$31.00.